 Cement-Treated Base (CTB)

-In cement-treated base construction the objective is to obtain a thorough mixture of an aggregate/granular material with the correct quantity of portland cement and enough water to permit maximum compaction.
+In CTB construction the objective is to obtain a thorough mixture of an aggregate/granular material with the correct quantity of portland or blended cement and enough water to permit maximum compaction.
 The completed CTB must be adequately cured to both let the cement hydrate and to harden the cement-aggregate mixture.
 The fundamental control factors for quality CTB are:

 - Proper cement content